 I am 2.9% Neanderthal and approximately 3% Denisovan.

-Participating in the Genographic Project of the National Geographic Society involves, on an anonymous or known basis, allowing NG to use the results of your deep ancestry and modern mix DNA testing and family history information to attempt to more thoroughly associate genetic markers with locations.
+Participating in the Genographic Project of the National Geographic Society involves allowing NG to use the results of your deep ancestry and modern mix DNA testing and family history information to attempt to more thoroughly associate genetic markers with locations.
 This is in order that it might better establish the historical story of settlements and migrations of ancient as well as more recent peoples.
 However, participation is voluntary.
-That is, NG will perform the deep ancestry and modern mix testing on an anonymous basis for interested persons (without requiring their results nor family history information to be documented by NG).
-On an anonymous or known basis NG will also test the amount of archaic DNA that you have (i.e., the amount of Neanderthal and Denisovan DNA that you have).
+That is, NG will perform the deep ancestry and modern mix testing on an anonymous basis for interested persons (without requiring their results nor family history information to be known).
+On a known or anonymous basis NG will also test the amount of archaic DNA that you have (i.e., the amount of Neanderthal and Denisovan DNA that you have).

 To participate in the Genographic Project or just have your DNA tested by NG on an anonymous basis click on the link below: